picmi/help/docs/business/integrations/integrations.md

 ## Troubleshooting

-If you notice any discrepancies between PICMI and an an integration:
+If you notice any discrepancies between PICMI and an integration:

 - **Check Events**: Review
   the [data transfer events](integration-events#show-events-detailed-view-result-of-attempt-to-send-data) in PICMI to